clicknium/clicknium-samples/EmployeeDataMigration/readme.md

-# Sample to demostrate clicknium combined automation for desktop and web application
+# Clicknium automation sample solution - Data migration

+Many enterprise needs data migration solution, for example, if IT system is upgraded, need migrate data from legacy system to new system.
-This is a sample to solve data migration problem through [clicknium](https://www.clicknium.com/) desktop&web automation.
+This is a sample for employee data migration solution through [clicknium](https://www.clicknium.com/) desktop&web automation.
 The detail of problem is: migrate employee data from a legacy thick client application into new HR system.
 The manual steps are as the following:
 - query data from legacy client app based on employee id.